-- a) Perform a full O(Nsubset) MDS for a subset Nsubset of points. - b) Find centers or representative (consensus) points for each region in oct-tree.
+- a) Perform a full $O(N{subset}^2)$ MDS for a subset $N{subset}$ of points. - b) Find centers or representative (consensus) points for each region in oct-tree.
 The centers could be found in at least two ways.
-First one can use heuristic algorithms to find the center in the original space.
+First one can use heuristic algorithms to find the center by a heuristic algorithm in the original space.
 A simple heuristic that has been successful for us is to find the point in the region with the minimum value for maximum distance from all other points in that region.
 A second approach is to find the geometric center in the mapped 3D MDS space (or a set of representative points around a 3D region), then find the nearest sequences to the center these become representative points for the region.
 One does this for all nodes of the tree not just the final nodes.
 Note that representative points are defined both in original space and in MDS mapped 3D space. - c) We now have a tree with regions and consensus points (centers) associated with all nodes.
-The next step is performed for remaining $N N{\text{subset}}$ points call a typical point p.
+The next step is performed for remaining N Nsubset points call a typical point p.
 Take each of the points p and start at the top of the tree.
 Calculate distance of p to each tree node at a given level.
-Assign p to the node with the minimum distance from its center to p and continue down the tree looking at 8 subnodes below this node.
-Continue until you have reached bottom of tree.

-d) Now we have assigned each $N-N{\text{subset}}$ points p to a region of 3D space - let the assigned region have $N{\text{region}}$ points.
-Now one performs MDS within this region using 1+ $N{\text{region}}$ points (p plus points in region) to define the MDS mapping of point p with the mapping of original $N{\text{region}}$ points fixed.
-Note our criterion for dividing nodes probably includes $N{\text{region}} < a$ cutoff value so we can control computational complexity of this step d).
+Assign p to the node with the minimum distance from its center to p and continue down the tree looking at 8 sub-nodes below this node.
+Continue until you have reached bottom of tree. - d) Now we have assigned each N Nsubset points p to a region of 3D space let the assigned region have Nregion points.
+Now one performs MDS within this region using 1+ Nregion points (p plus points in region) to define the MDS mapping of point p with the mapping of original Nregion points fixed.
+Note our criterion for dividing nodes probably includes Nregion < a cutoff value so we can control computational complexity of this step d).
 The criterion appropriate for dividing nodes is as mentioned above, an important research issue.

 There are many refinements that can be evaluated.
 Maybe our point p is at boundary of a region.
 This could be addressed by either looking at quality of fit in step d) or the discrimination of distance test in step c).
 One would choose if necessary not a terminal node at step c) but the larger region corresponding to an internal node.
 There are tradeoffs between performance (which scales like the number of points in chosen region) and accuracy of method, which need to be researched.
-Finally all steps of the pipeline in Figure 1 have choices of heuristic parameters that can be significant and need study.
+Finally all steps of the pipeline in figure 1 have choices of heuristic parameters that can be significant and need study.
 In particular there is the optimal choice for weight functions and distance measures to use in equations (2.4) and (2.5).

 Step a) of the above algorithm has time complexity of $O(N{subset}^2)$ .
-MDS interpolation to get the full dataset mapped to 3D (steps c) and d)) has a complexity that depends on implementation -- simplest is $O((N-N{subset}))$ (log $N{subset}+N{region})$ ).
+MDS interpolation to get the full dataset mapped to 3D (steps c) and d)) has a complexity that depends on implementation -- simplest is $O((N - N{subset}) (logN{subset} + N{region}))$ .
 Clustering and MDS can use the same tree decomposition but clustering will likely use different size (larger) regions.
-The complexity for clustering is $O(N^2/\#$ regions) for the simplest algorithm.
+The complexity for clustering is $O(N^2/\# regions)$ for the simplest algorithm.
 We call this approach "stage 1" and it will be our initial focus as it can reuse a lot of our existing software base.